 Our journey starts in Siem Reap as you pucker up for an exciting 2 weeks ahead!
 We kick off with a drink and a briefing, and a scrumptious welcome dinner at an exotic Cambodian Restaurant.

-The next two days are spent in one of the local villages we support.
+The next day is spent in one of the local villages we support.
 Our projects range from House construction, sanitation facilities (such as showers and toilets) as well as providing education and empowerment opportunities through skills and employment.
 You will have the chance to see where the funds from the tour have gone to complete these building tasks and leave your final mark on the project.

 Temple hopping is a thing in Cambodia, and for a good reason.
 We await the amazing sunrise at Angkor Wat, the largest religious monument in the world; after which we’re off to Angkor Thom and Banteay Srei.
 The evening is spent soaking up traditional Khmer food whilst enjoying traditional dance and entertainment.